-The measured flux at the sample is reproduced below.
+The measured intensity at the sample is reproduced below.
+Red and blue points correspond to measurements using different chopper slot widths.

 Why are there dips in the measured flux at wavelengths near 3.335 and 6.67 Å?
 What's going on around 2 Å?